MenaceHecker/MenaceHecker/README.md

 - Wrestling with cloud infrastructure until it behaves
 - Creating full-stack applications that don't fall apart when someone clicks a button

-## Current side quest: Deal Radar

-I'm working on this pretty neat project called Deal Radar, basically teaching a program to be better at finding deals than your aunt, who somehow always knows about every sale(missing the stats tho) .
-I am currently working on making a webpage that displays deals found by the project.
-It crawls through Amazon, Walmart, and other sites to hunt down the best deals so you don't have to refresh 47 browser tabs.
-Also, a secret project ( not of national importance)  that I would love to talk about, but only on LinkedIn or Discord, I would really appreciate feedback on it

 ## Let's build something awesome together

 - **LinkedIn**: [Connect with me here](https://www.linkedin.com/in/tushar-mishra-7960b722b)